katieoconn/pregnancy-ibd/pages/introduction.md

 ![enter image description here](https://github.com/tactica/pregnancy-ibd/blob/master/images/preg.jpg?raw=true)

-The Pregnancy and IBD Decision Aid (myPIDA) has been created to help women like you, who are living with inflammatory bowel disease (IBD) and thinking about having a child, make informed decisions about:
+The Pregnancy and IBD Decision Aid (myPIDA) has been created to help women like you, who are living with inflammatory bowel disease (IBD) and thinking about having a child, maximize their health and the health of their babies through making informed decisions about:

 * Timing of becoming pregnant
 * Your IBD management during pregnancy

+This decision aid will walk you through questions about you, your life and your health.
+You can then move through each information module as the tool guides you, or on your own by clicking modules of interest listed in the subject navigation bar.

-<h5>Information last updated January 22, 2019.</h5>
+<h5>Information last updated September 5, 2019.</h5>